DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ## 2.4.
 Vietnamese Calligraphy: Visual and Linguistic Characteristics

 Quốc ngữ calligraphy combines the Latin alphabet, the Vietnamese diacritic system, and calligraphic brushwork.
 A single word can carry multiple layers of marks: circumflex or horn diacritics on vowels, plus tone marks.
-The errors I see most often: missing tone marks, hỏi/ngã confusion, spurious nặng dots, vowel substitutions (`ư/u`, `ơ/o`, `â/ă/a`), and character drops in multi-word images.
+Common errors in the experimental observations include missing tone marks, hỏi/ngã confusion, spurious nặng dots, vowel substitutions (`ư/u`, `ơ/o`, `â/ă/a`), and character drops in multi-word images.

 On the Unicode side, Vietnamese can be composed or decomposed.
 Tokenizers handle uppercase and lowercase differently.
 Coverage is therefore checked at the token ID level rather than relying on visible characters alone.
 The final compound set covers 406 Vietnamese diacritical token IDs.